Need to file a tax extension? What happens to your missing stimulus money if you do

+We'll explain what happens with your missing stimulus money if you request a tax extension this year.
+Once you do file, here's how to track your combined refund and stimulus payment.
+We also have details on the $1,400 stimulus check, and how to calculate the total you could get.
+This story was recently updated.

+The first two things to know about filing for a tax extension

-With tax season here, it's time to start gathering documents and filing your tax return, if you haven't already done so.
-Or maybe you need more time to prepare, and if so, you can file for an extension with the IRS, changing your due date for filing taxes to Oct.
-15. While the current deadline is April 15, Democrats are urging the IRS to extend the date to July 15 due to the ongoing pandemic.
+If you file for an extension with the IRS, that changes your due date for filing taxes to Oct.
+15. The current deadline is April 15, but Democrats are urging the IRS to extend the date as a result of the COVID-19 pandemic.
 However, since the only way to get any missing stimulus money is by claiming it on your tax return, what happens if you file a tax extension if you're also expecting a catch-up payment?
 And what could happen if a third stimulus check arrives before you file your 2020 taxes?

-Millions of Americans are expected to file a tax extension this year due to complexities stemming from unemployment insurance, and for businesses, Payroll Protection Program loans.
 If you decide to extend your tax filing to a later date, you'll need to file the extension no later than April 15, 2021.
-Note that filing a tax extension won't stop you from having to pay any taxes you may owe.
-Those will still be due by April 15, otherwise you accrue interest, which you'll eventually have to pay on top of your income taxes.
+Note that you'll still have to pay taxes you owe by the tax due date -- currently also April 15 -- otherwise you accrue interest, which you'll eventually have to pay on top of your income taxes.

-Here's what happens with your missing stimulus money if you request a tax extension this year.
-Once you do file, here's how to track your combined refund and stimulus payment.
-And here's what to know about a $1,400 stimulus check, and how to calculate the total you could get.
-This story was recently updated.
+How will a third stimulus check work if it comes during tax season?

+The latest proposal (PDF) stipulates that the IRS would use whichever taxes it has on file at the time it's ready to prepare your payment.
+If you think you'd get a larger check using your 2019 taxes, you could force the issue by filing for an extension, which would cause the IRS to use your 2019 taxes.
+Or would it?

+Also, keep in mind that income is only one factor.
+The number of qualified dependents is also an advantage this time around, and would no longer be limited by age.

+Remember, too, that if there's any difference between your 2019 and 2020 taxes, you would need to hold on to your details and claim any missing money a year from now, when filing for your 2021 taxes in 2022, rather than get that payment this year.

-Can I still claim the stimulus money I'm missing if I file a tax extension?
+Can I claim my missing stimulus money if I file a tax extension?

 Yes.
 But you should know the only way you'll get your missing stimulus money is by filing a Recovery Rebate Credit on your taxes -- even if you're not usually required to file taxes.
 So the longer you wait to file, the longer it'll take to get your tax refund, which will include your missing stimulus payment.